-The Management Information Systems concentration teaches you how to analyze and define information systems requirements in various business situations and much like architects, let others build them.
-You will learn how to evaluate emerging disruptive technologies and how to align IT with business strategy.
-You will learn to address information systems needs from a business perspective which prepares graduates to become involved with IT planning and strategy.
-Students not expected to have previous coursework or experience with information systems.
+The Management Information Systems concentration teaches you how to analyze and define information systems requirements in various business situations and, much like an architect, guide others to build to these requirements.
+You will learn how to evaluate emerging disruptive technologies, how to align information technology with business strategy and how to address information systems needs from a business perspective.
+This degree will prepare you for professional roles involving IT planning and strategy.
+The program is ideal for business-minded, technically proficient students who may not have previous coursework or experience with information systems.